Big AI is accelerating the metacrisis: What can we do?: What Can We Do?

 \paragraph{6.
 Leadership with public statements \& policies.}

-In view of the harms of LLMs and the imperative to understand the public good as paramount, the ACL could provide informational statements and develop policy positions \citep[cf.][]{ACLPolicy17,Goanta23,Kogkalidis25,Papagiannidis25,Schmitz25}.
-This would serve \emph{ACL Ends} ``to represent computational linguistics to foundations and government agencies worldwide'' and ``to provide information on computational linguistics to the general public''.
+In view of the harms of LLMs, the ACL could provide informational statements and policy positions \citep[cf.][]{ACLPolicy17,Goanta23,Kogkalidis25,Papagiannidis25,Schmitz25}.
+This would serve ACL End~3 ``to represent computational linguistics to foundations and government agencies worldwide'' and End~4 ``to provide information on computational linguistics to the general public'' \citep{ACL00}.

-\paragraph{7.
-Fundamental shift in perception and values.} Taking action is difficult unless we are ``nurtured by deeply held values and ways of seeing ourselves and the world'' \citep[p14]{Macy14}.
-Only then can we stop seeing social problems as opportunities for universal technologies \citep{Srinivasan17}, resist technofeudalism \citep{Varoufakis24} and the ``AI Arms Race'' \citep[pp84ff]{Muldoon24}, replace our quest for efficiency with ``values such as autonomy, creativity, ethics, slowness, carefulness'' \citep[p14]{Bates25}, supplant extractivist thinking with abundant intelligences \citep{Alcoff22,Lewis24}, and embrace natural language as humanity's greatest technology for enacting our agency and sustaining our common life.